exrienz/Chronicles-of-Destiny/Book-2-Birth-of-Fallen-Hero/01-Planning/Plot-Outline.md

 - Major demon assault on outer stronghold
 - Fin freezes in combat; people die because of her
 - Guilt overwhelms her; Seccubus uses it as leverage
+- Thalia jumps in to save Fin, nearly dying herself
+- "I've got you, Fin!
+Move!"
+- Fin sees Thalia bleeding for her—triggers massive burst of power
 - Drakon gravely wounded protecting civilians
 - "This is what heroism costs.
 Let me teach you a better way."